-Total assets of the Company amount to EUR 7,447,629 thousand (2022: EUR 8,006,853 thousand).
-The decrease in Company assets from 2022 to 2023 was primarily attributable to the repurchase and maturity of bonds and the subsequent reduction of loans.
+Total assets of the Company amount to EUR 6.618.240 thousand (2023: EUR 7.447.629 thousand).
+The decrease in total assets is primarily attributable to the expiration and maturity of the bond due in October 2024, with both the nominal value and accrued interest fully repaid.